BalaSubramaniam12007/EXNO-3-DS/README.md

 <img width="948" height="606" alt="Screenshot 2025-09-19 160918" src="https://github.com/user-attachments/assets/d0779594-b982-4eca-8448-6eaf80f342af" />

 # RESULT:
-Thus the given data, Feature Encoding, Transformation process and save the data to a file was performed successfully.
+The dataset was read, cleaned, and processed using feature encoding and transformation techniques.
+The final transformed data was successfully saved to a file for further analysis.